bconnorwhite/exec/README.md

 - Easily define arguments and flags
 - Run commands in parallel or series
 - Inject environment variables
-- Set verbose to pass through output
+- Set silent to ignore output

 ### API
 ---